iqbal-arif/Codecademy/Back_End_Engineer/Notes/Git_And_GitHub/Part-I/Git_GitHub.md

 You will put all of this knowledge into practice with an upcoming Portfolio Project.
 You can complete the Portfolio Project either in parallel with or after taking the prerequisite content—it’s up to you!

 Learning is social.
 Whatever you’re working on, be sure to connect with the Codecademy community in the forums.
 Remember to check in with the community regularly, including for things like asking for code reviews on your project work and providing code reviews to others in the projects category, which can help to reinforce what you’ve learned.

+**1. GIT FLOW**

+---

+Git is a software that allows you to keep track of changes made to a project over time.
+Git works by recording the changes you make to a project, storing those changes, then allowing you to reference them as needed.